isomorphic-software/smartclient-docs/classes/Canvas.md

 A policy can be any string.
 To modify the sizes of attributes registered under some policy, that same policy string should be passed to the [Canvas.resizeIcons](#classmethod-canvasresizeicons) method.

-The attributes parameter consists of a JavaScript object where each key specifies the name of the class on which the attributes exist, with its value set to an array, indicating the attribute(s) to register within that class.
+The attributes parameter consists of a JavaScript object where each key specifies the name of the class on which the attributes, with its value set to an array, indicating the attribute(s) to register within that class.

 Icon sizing attributes can be specified individually or in pairs.
 When a single attribute passed in, a call to [Canvas.resizeIcons](#classmethod-canvasresizeicons) will modify that attribute by the `delta` parameter.
 If a pair of attributes is passed in, this is assumed to be a _height,width_ pair.
 When [Canvas.resizeIcons](#classmethod-canvasresizeicons) is called in this case, both attributes will be modified such that they maintain the same scale.
 In other words, the first registered attribute (typically the height) will be adjusted by the specified `delta` (a simple numeric adjustment).
 The second attribute will be adjusted by a numeric delta calculated to have the same ratio to the original width as the provided delta had to the original height.
 This allows icons to be resized without becoming distorted.